russomaa/russomaa.github.io/research.md

      url: "http://dx.doi.org/10.1145/3605098.3635912"

    - title: "Empowering machine learning models with contextual knowledge for enhancing the detection of eating disorders in social media posts"
-     author: "Jose Alberto Benitez-Andrades and Maria Teresa Garcia-Ordas and Mayra Russo and Ahmad Sakor and Luis Daniel Fernandes Rotger and Maria Esther Vidal"
+     author: "Benitez-Andrades Jose Alberto and Garcia-Ordas Maria Teresa and Russo Mayra and Sakor Ahmad and Fernandes-Rotger Luis Daniel and Vidal Maria-Esther"
      journal: "Semantic Web"
      year: "2023"

    - title: "A Multidisciplinary Lens of Bias in Hate Speech"
-     author: "Reyero Lobo Paula and Kwarteng Joseph and Russo Mayra and Fahimi Miriam and Scott Kristen and Ferrara Antonio and Sen Indira and Fernandez Miriam"
+     author: "Reyero-Lobo Paula and Kwarteng Joseph and Russo Mayra and Fahimi Miriam and Scott Kristen and Ferrara Antonio and Sen Indira and Fernandez Miriam"
      journal: "Proceedings of the International Conference on Advances in Social Networks Analysis and Mining"
      year: "2023"
      url: "http://dx.doi.org/10.1145/3625007.3627491"